 - Implementing a hub and spoke topology in Azure centralizes common services.
 These services might be connections to on-premises networks, firewalls, and isolation between virtual networks.
-The hub virtual network provides a central point of connectivity to on-premises networks, and a place to host services used by workloads hosted in spoke virtual networks.
+The hub virtual network provides a central point of connectivity to on-premises networks, and a place to host services that are used by workloads hosted in spoke virtual networks.

 - A hub and spoke configuration is typically used by larger enterprises.
 Smaller networks might consider a simpler design to save on costs and complexity.

 - You can use spoke virtual networks to isolate workloads, with each spoke managed separately from other spokes.
-Each workload can include multiple tiers, and multiple subnets that are connected with Azure load balancers.
+Each workload can include multiple tiers with multiple subnets that are connected with Azure load balancers.

 - You can implement hub and spoke virtual networks in different resource groups and even in different subscriptions.
 When you peer virtual networks in different subscriptions, the subscriptions can be associated to the same or different Azure Active Directory (Azure AD) tenants.
 This association creates decentralized management of each workload, while sharing services maintained in the hub network.

 Figure 1: Hub and spoke topology.

 - Read about a hub and spoke topology.